wp-plugins/simple-history/readme.txt

 == Screenshots ==

-1. Simple History as it looks on your (well, mine anyway..) dashboard.
+1. Simple History showing som recent changes to my posts, users and attachments.

 2. Simple History settings.
 Choose to show the plugin on your dashboard, or as a separately page.
 Or both.
 Or none, since you can choose to only use the secret RSS feed to keep track of the changes on you web site/WordPress installation.